awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

   `{"emailAddress":"recipient2@example.com","reason":"COMPLAINT"}`

-  In the preceding examples, replace *recipient1@example\.com* and *recipient2@example\.com* with the email addresses that you want to add to the account\-level suppression list\.
+  In the preceding examples, replace *recipient1@example\.com* and *recipient2@example\.com* with the email addresses that you want to add to your account\-level suppression list\.
 The acceptable reasons that you're adding the addresses to the suppression list are `BOUNCE` and `COMPLAINT`\.
 + Give SES permission to read the Amazon S3 object\.

   When applied to an Amazon S3 bucket, the following policy gives SES permission to read that bucket\.
 For more information about attaching policies to Amazon S3 buckets, see [Using Bucket Policies and User Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) in the *Amazon Simple Storage Service User Guide*\.